-If you can’t turn a profit at least you should try not to lose your capital.
-I know that is easier said than done but that should be the goal of every crypto trader.
+If you can’t profit, you should avoid losing your capital.
+I know that is easier said than done, but that should be the goal of every crypto trader.

-Most traders will love to argue that they are able to outperform the market consistently and that the buying and holding for long term (investing) strategy doesn’t make enough sense given the opportunity for quick daily profits that comes with trading and the fact that majority of cryptocurrencies out there will either die off within the next 2 to 5 years or will simplify fail to make any meaningful progress.
+Most traders will love to argue that they can outperform the market consistently and that the buying and holding for long-term (investing) strategy doesn’t make enough sense given the opportunity for quick daily profits that come with trading and the fact that the majority of cryptocurrencies out there will either die off within the next 2 to 5 years or will simplify fail to make any meaningful progress.

-However, that doesn’t mean you should dive right in into trading just yet as you might get yourself swallowed up by merciless whales that will be too happy to take your money.
+However, that doesn’t mean you should dive right into trading just yet, as you might get yourself swallowed up by merciless whales that will be too happy to take your money.

-Before you consider trading try and answer the following questions:
+Before you consider trading, try to answer the following questions:

 - What is your risk tolerance?